Gnanu123/Portfolio/README.md

 ### Customer Churn Prediction
 [Project](https://github.com/Gnanu123/Churn-prediction)

-This project involves analyzing transaction data of merchants using our company's payment processing services.
-The primary objectives are to categorize different types of businesses based on transaction patterns and predict merchant churn to inform retention strategies.
+This project involves analyzing transaction data of merchants using company's payment processing services.
+The primary objectives are to categorize different types of businesses based on transaction patterns and predict merchant churn to inform retention strategies using machine learning algorithms

 ![EEG Band Discovery](images/customerchurnimage-ezgif.com-webp-to-jpg-converter.jpg)